bitrix24/b24jssdk/docs/reference/logger-browser.md

 This example demonstrates the basic use of `LoggerBrowser` for creating a structured and customizable log in the browser.

 ::: tip
-You can test the logger in the [sandbox](https://github.com/bitrix24/b24jssdk/blob/main/playgrounds/jssdk/src/pages/3-tools/use-logger.vue).
+You can test the LoggerBrowser in the [sandbox](https://github.com/bitrix24/b24jssdk/blob/main/playgrounds/jssdk/pages/tools/use-logger.client.vue).
 :::